Catalogue of works, approved by Galina Ustvolskaya

 Oleg Malov

-25. Symphony No. 5 "Amen" for reciter (man), violin, oboe, trumpet, tuba and cube (1989—90)
+25. Symphony No. 5 "Amen" for reciter (man) with a microphone, violin, oboe, trumpet, tuba and cube (1989—90)

 Text: Lord's Prayer